riidhwan/toefl-cheatsheet/TOEFL_iBT_Speaking_Templates.md

 5. **Conclusion**: Therefore, the reading and the lecture show that [conclude by linking the reading and the lecture].

 ### Sample Answer:
-“The reading passage defines classical conditioning as learning through associating two stimuli, discovered by Ivan Pavlov.
-According to the lecture, Pavlov’s experiment showed that dogs could be trained to salivate at the sound of a bell if it was repeatedly associated with food.
-The professor gives the example of how the sound of the bell became enough to trigger the dogs’ salivation, even without food present.
-Therefore, both the reading and the lecture illustrate how classical conditioning works through repeated associations.”
+“The reading passage defines classical conditioning as a learning process where an organism associates two stimuli, demonstrated by Pavlov’s famous experiment with dogs.
+The professor expands on this concept by explaining how Pavlov trained dogs to salivate at the sound of a bell, which was initially a neutral stimulus.
+Over time, by repeatedly pairing the bell with food, the dogs began to associate the sound with being fed.
+Eventually, the dogs would salivate when they heard the bell, even if no food was present.
+The professor emphasizes that this experiment is a classic example of learned behavior, as the dogs' natural response to food was transferred to the sound of the bell through repeated conditioning.”

 ---